I’m not telling you anything you don’t already know.

 Protect your health by getting consistent about your quiet times.

 How does Bible time help your physical health, you ask?
-Not only does regular Bible and prayer time help guide you as you guide your kids, it also helps give you a healthy perspective on life.
+Not only does regular Bible and prayer time help guide you as you guide your kids, but it also helps give you a healthy perspective on life.

 It eases your stress.
 It helps you get a glimpse of the big picture, rather than worrying about the less-important details homeschool moms tend to focus on.
 What’s the opposite of worry?
 Worship.
 It works every time.